University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 **Expected run time: 6 minutes**

-`snippy` generates multiple output files - the relevant file for today's practical is the `snps.html` file
+`snippy` generates multiple output files - the relevant file for today's practical is the `snps.html` file.
+This file contains the differences between the secondary isolate and the reference genome.
+Each row is one detected variant.

 click on the file and open it, you should see something like this:

 <img width="1864" height="189" alt="image" src="https://github.com/user-attachments/assets/1c3f2d4e-ba43-4663-be04-689d62a097f5" />

-Interpretation:
+Here's what each column means:
+- CHROM	Chromosome or contig where the variant occurs.
+(BPS_1, BPS_2)
+- POS	Position of the variant on the reference genome.
+- TYPE	Type of mutation: snp (single nucleotide polymorphism), ins (insertion), del (deletion).
+- REF	Reference sequence.
+- ALT	Sequence observed in your sample.
+- EVIDENCE	Number of sequencing reads supporting each allele.
+- FTYPE	Feature type where the mutation occurs (e.g. CDS = coding sequence).
+Blank usually means the variant is outside annotated genes.
+- STRAND	Gene orientation (+ or -).
+- NT_POS	Nucleotide position within the coding sequence.
+- AA_POS	Amino acid position within the protein.
+- EFFECT	Predicted effect on the protein.
+- LOCUS_TAG	Gene identifier in the annotation.
+- GENE	Gene name.
+- PRODUCT	Protein encoded by the gene.

 **AMR variants of interest**